Vitamin D's effect on Covid-19 maybe be exaggerated. Here's what we know - Local News 8

 And taking too much vitamin D can lead to a toxic buildup of calcium in your blood, causing confusion, disorientation and problems with heart rhythm, as well as bone pain, kidney damage and painful kidney stones.

-Recommended daily doses of vitamin D for anyone over age 4 is 400 IU/day for the UK and 600 IU/day in the US.
+According to the Institute of Medicine of The National Academies’ Food and Nutrition Board, the recommended daily dose of vitamin D for anyone over age 4 is 600 IU/day in the US.
 For anyone over 70 years of age in the US, the dose goes up to 800 IU/day.
+In the UK, the recommended daily amount is 400 IU/day.

+Levels in other parts of the world are country-specific to reflect environmental and dietary differences, but typically also range between 400 and 800 IU/day.

+For ages nine and up, the maximum upper limit that can be tolerated is 4,000 IU/day in both in the US and UK, with research suggesting that long term use might be associated with increases in all-cause mortality, greater risk of cancer, cardiovascular events and more falls and fractures among the elderly.

 Yet recent Google searches find people asking about the intake of much higher levels, even up to 60,000 IU per week.

+“To date, there is no evidence that very high vitamin D levels are protective against COVID-19 and consequently medical guidance is that people should not be supplementing their vitamin D levels beyond those which are currently recommended by published medical advice,” said Robin May, who directs the Institute of Microbiology and Infection at the University of Birmingham in the UK, via email.

-The hype caused the UK’s National Health Service to add a coronavirus update to their informational page on vitamin D: “There have been some news reports about vitamin D reducing the risk of coronavirus.
+To address the surge of interest, the UK’s National Health Service added a coronavirus update to their informational page on vitamin D: “There have been some news reports about vitamin D reducing the risk of coronavirus.
 However, there is no evidence that this is the case.”

 That warning was echoed by another group of scientists from the UK, Europe and the US.
 They published a vitamin D consensus paper warning against high doses of vitamin D supplementation and debunking the connection to the novel coronavirus.